Skip to main content

 The default distributor is retrieved using the environment variable UNIFIEDPUSH_DISTRIBUTOR.
 If it is set, you can use this distributor silently.

-If the environment variable isn’t set, you need to list D-Bus service starting with org.unifiedpush.Distributor..
+If the environment variable isn’t set, you need to list D-Bus services starting with org.unifiedpush.Distributor..

 If only one is available, you can use it directly.